rm-controls/rm_controllers/rm_gimbal_controllers/README.md

 ## Overview

 The rm_gimbal_controllers has three states: RATE, TRACK, and DIRECT.
-It performs PID control on the two joints of yaw and pitch according to commands.
-It can also perform moving average filtering based on visual target data and calculate, predict and track targets based on the bullet launch model.
+It performs PID control on the yaw joint and pitch joint according to commands.
+It can also perform moving average filtering based on detection data and calculate, predict and track targets based on the ballistic model.

-**Keywords**: gimbal, ballistic solution, ROS, moving average filter
+**Keywords:** ROS, robomaster, gimbal, bullet solver, moving average filter

 ### License